robtimus/date-time-validation/README.md

 | ZonedDateTime            |✅       |✅       |✅          |

 <sup>1</sup>: because the type has no time zone information, the `zoneId` may not be defined as `provided`.\
-<sup>2</sup>: because no time zone is applicanle for the type, the `zoneId` must be defined as `system`.
+<sup>2</sup>: because no time zone is applicable for the type, the `zoneId` must be defined as `system`.
 Since this is the default, the `zoneId` parameter can simply be omitted.

 #### year-month-validation vs month-validation